 I cut thin black strips of black felt for the belt, a yellow square for the belt buckle and another tiny square to create dimension for the center of the belt.
 Yes, I prepared them all ahead of time.
 With more Elmer’s glue, it at comes together!
 No hot glue needed!
 No glitter either! #teacherwin

-I created simple gift tags for these ornaments.
+I created simple gift tags for these Christmas ornaments.
 You can download them HERE for FREE as my Christmas treat for YOU and your students.

 HoHoHo!
 Wrap it all up!

 This!
-Need an idea to help all your holiday treasures make it home safely to share with their famiies?
+Need an idea to help all your holiday treasures make it home safely to share with their families?
 A Santa’s belly laugh and bowl full of jolly?
 I help my students wrap all. the. things. (treasures) they created for their families in these Santa’s bellies.

 Take the standard sized 9×12 sheet of construction paper, cut in into a square.
 A strip of black for the belt, add a Santa buckle.
 Glue it all down.
 My local grocery store (Wegmans) donates these brown grocery bags every year and we simply cut and glue… Done!
 Add ALL your student’s holiday treasures a few days before holiday break (to ensure they go home in time for the holidays) and all will be well.